 - 1. Always keep to the right; use the right-hand door at stairways.
-Walk quietly and do not congregate in the halls. - 2.
+Walk quietly and do not congregate in the halls.
+All individuals must maintain social distance. - 2.
 Four minutes are allowed for travel between classes. - 3.
 Each student is requested to enter his classroom promptly so that there will be no congestion at the door. - 4.
-School issued hall passes are required, in advance, from one of your subject matter teachers anytime you wish to leave your assigned area (class, library, cafeteria, etc.) - 5.
-Students must stay on their own floor unless their class is going to or coming from a class on another floor. - 6.
-Headphones are not permitted in the hallway at any time.
+School issued hall passes are required, in advance, from one of your subject matter teachers anytime you wish to leave your assigned area (class, library, cafeteria etc.) - 5.
+Students must stay on their own floor unless their class is going to or coming from a class on another floor.